wordofwarning/wordofwarning.org/current/2023-emergency/evening/index.md

 *What is Addiction?
 What are we addicted to and why?<br>What are our and your stories of Addiction?*<br>A show that explores the reasons for personal and cultural addiction to all things: around and about what we feel, what we need just to get us through the day (and night), and the stories we tell ourselves about it to make it alright.

 Avital Raz & Sohail Khan are two diverse artists working in the spheres of music, theatre, Live Art, and community settings, who met during lockdown through a creative writing peer-support group.<br>Huddersfield-based Sohail Khan makes work around heritage, the impacts of British colonialism on the contemporary landscape.
-He's made work for SPILL Festival and The National Review of Live Art, and is currently touring *Men's Talk*: a devised show exploring men's mental ill health.<br>Sheffield-based Avital Raz studied at Jerusalem’s School of Visual Theatre, before embarking on a 20-year career as a singer-songwriter and musician.
-She created her first solo theatre show *[My Jerusalem](/archive/2019-worksahead/raz)* in 2018, followed in 2021 by *[Unnatural Cycles — A Ghost Story](/current/2023/raz)*.
+He's made work for SPILL and National Review of Live Art, and is currently touring *Men's Talk*: a devised show exploring men's mental ill health.<br>Sheffield-based Avital Raz studied visual theatre in Jerusalem, before embarking on a 20-year career as a singer-songwriter and musician.
+She created her first solo theatre show *[My Jerusalem](/archive/2019-worksahead/raz)* in 2018, followed by *[Unnatural Cycles — A Ghost Story](/current/2023/raz)* in 2021.

 <a href="http://avitalraz.com" target="_blank">avitalraz.com</a> · <a href="https://facebook.com/avitalrazmusic" target="_blank">Fb avitalrazmusic</a> · <a href="https://instagram.com/avital.raz" target="_blank">Insta avital.raz</a> · <a href="https://twitter.com/avitalraz" target="_blank">@avitalraz</a><br><a href="https://youtube.com/@trilobitefulness" target="_blank">YouTube trilobitefulness (Sohail Khan Live Art)</a>
 <hr>